adrianhopebailie/ilp-protocol-pxp/README.md

 an _ILP Prepare_ packet and a reply will always contain either an _ILP Fulfill_ or an _ILP Reject_ packet.

+### WebSockets

-When using WebSockets requests and replies are correlated based on the `correlation id`.
+Requests and replies are correlated based on the `correlation id`.
 A request will have the same `correlation id` as the corresponding reply.

+### QUIC

-When using QUIC requests and responses are correlated by using the same stream in much the same way as HTTP/3 leverages QUIC streams for request life-cycle.
+Requests and responses are correlated by using the same stream in much the same way as HTTP/3 leverages QUIC streams for request life-cycle.

 Either the client or server sends a request on a new bidirectional QUIC stream.
 The sender MUST send only a single request on a given stream.
 The receiver sends